lamberta/devkit-doc/api/ui/view.md

 1. `event {InputEvent}`
 2. `point {Point}`

-Select a view by click or touch. `point` is a point relative to the top-left corner of the view.
+Fired on mouseup/touchend. `point` is a point relative to the top-left corner of the view.
 The capture-phase event is available by subscribing to `'InputSelectCapture'`.

 ~~~